Supply Chain Intern - Benjamin Bailey

 After the luncheon, Benjamin returns to the distribution center to revisit the gemba as the second shift is starting their day.
 Then it’s back to his desk to continue his analysis using Cummins online Six Sigma technology.
 He’s impressed with the digital resources supply chain employees can access.

-“Our Six Sigma technology helps the global team find a common shared lens to understand and analyze our process.
+“Our Six Sigma technology helps the global team find a commonly shared lens to understand and analyze our process.
 The continuous improvement tools here are amazing.
 It’s embedded in Cummins culture to see the problem and opportunity as two sides of the same coin.”

 Benjamin uses the online technology to enhance his solutions.

 “This technology helps me prioritize drivers inside our cost metrics.
 It’s one step in reducing variation in our process and improving accuracy for the customer.
-We’re focused on delivering to the customer on time while managing materials and making best use of our space.”
+We’re focused on delivering to the customer on time while managing materials and making the best use of our space.”

 At the end of the day, Benjamin connects with his manager for a final strategy conversation about the global virtual meeting earlier in the morning.
 The two employees share ideas about a program the GLIG team has been working on and how insights from Cummins European team could amplify the impact.